apes-suite/aotus/doc_pages/index.md

 [Compiler Support](CompilerSupport.html).

-**An example, showing the usage of this library in a Fortran application, is given in aotus_sample.f90, the corresponding Lua script is given in config.lua.**
+**An example, showing the usage of this library in a Fortran application, is given in aotus_sample.f90.
+You can find it in the *build* directory.
+The corresponding Lua script is given in config.lua, which you can find in the *sample* directory**

 Note on usage in parallel environments: Aotus itself is not providing parallel facilities.
 But it can be nicely used in parallel aswell.
 However, for